 In some countries as many as 30 percent of children develop the condition, according to the World Health Organization.

-“We were the first to find these strong effects on asthma symptoms,” said Saskia Willers, an epidemiologist at Utrecht University, who led the study linking nuts with asthma.
+“We were the first to find these strong effects on symptoms of asthma,” said Saskia Willers, an epidemiologist at Utrecht University, who led the study linking nuts with asthma.

 “But until we are certain we don’t want to restrict them from the diet.
 So it is important that other studies replicate the findings,” she said.